eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

 		* Principle
 + Proficiency in developing pixel perfect mockups using Sketch and/or Adobe Design tools.
 + Proficiency in UX design tools such as Sketch, Figma, and Adobe XD.
++ Experience with Figma, Sketch or similar design tools.
 + skill set:
 	- BLAH.
 + skill set: